ghxstship/scorpion26.10/docs/456AF_CONTENT_GUIDE.md

 ### Example Posts
 - "POV: You've been 'thinking about it' for 6 months.
 It's $30.
 Just join."
-- "RareAF client hit a new PR today.
+- "Rare_AF client hit a new PR today.
 Only 5 slots left.
 Apply if you're serious."
 - "Stop asking for a sign.
 This is it.
 Link in bio."

 ---